harshsinghsv/ai-sales/README.md

 ---

-**TeamSync AI Sales & Negotiation Agent** is a real-time voice AI sales rep — **Emily** — that runs a complete enterprise sales negotiation over a live, phone-quality call.
-It isn't a scripted IVR or a text chatbot wearing a microphone: it's built end-to-end on **Agora's Conversational AI Engine**, quotes real pricing, holds a margin floor, trades a discount for a concession, remembers everything the buyer said earlier in the call, books a genuine Google Calendar meeting, and hands off to a live human over **Agora RTC** when asked.
+**Claude Enterprise Voice Sales Agent** is a real-time voice AI sales rep — **Emily**, an AI Enterprise Solutions Lead — that runs a complete enterprise sales negotiation over a live, phone-quality call for Claude Enterprise (Opus 5, 1M-token context, GitHub integration).
+It isn't a scripted IVR or a text chatbot wearing a microphone: it's built end-to-end on **Agora's Conversational AI Engine**, quotes real seat pricing, holds a margin floor, trades a discount for a concession, remembers everything the buyer said earlier in the call, books a genuine Google Calendar meeting, and hands off to a live human over **Agora RTC** when asked.

 > **Status:** actively developed for the EchoSphere Agora Conversational AI Hackathon, track: *Adaptive AI Sales & Negotiation Agent*.